SIC app

 User journey mapping

-The Short Interval Control project started with User Journey Mapping and Heuristic Analysis of competitor's solution.
+The SIC project started with User Journey Mapping and Heuristic Analysis of competitor's solution.
 My approach was to map out the details received directly from Mine Managers and then deep dive into the process to pinpoint opportunities for the new application.

 Step 2